 Students participating in biomedical research at UCI School of Medicine affiliated hospitals and clinics must go through the institutions’ requirements and procedures, safety training and department orientations for conducting research at the clinical site.
 It is the Bio Sci 199 faculty sponsor’s responsibility to assure that the required training has been completed prior to beginning the Bio Sci 199 research course.

 Enrollment procedures for research at hospital/clinical locations, and human subject research at other sites, must be completed once an academic year and renewed each academic year.
-Deadline is the 2nd Friday of the quarter of Bio Sci 199 research and updated appropriately (check with Bio Sci Student Affairs Office, Bio Sci III, 1st floor).
+Deadline is the 2nd Friday by NOON of the quarter of Bio Sci 199 research and updated appropriately (check with Bio Sci Student Affairs Office, Bio Sci III, 1st floor).

 - Students should be engaged in an academically oriented research project in which they are learning the fundamentals of scientific investigation.
 Students should be involved in a specific, individual research project in which they are working under close supervision.